stamiesie/context-api-list/README.md

-An updatable reading list application made using React Hooks and the Context API
+#An updatable reading list application made with the Context API and React Hooks
+--useState, useContext useReducer for state management --useEffect for data persistence in localStorage.